Progress and healthy growth require the right changes at the right times.

 1. Who is the point leader, and who’s on the team?

 Leadership always matters.
-God’s presence and power is essential, but He chooses to work through called and gifted leaders who are committed to His purpose.
+God’s presence and power is essential, but he chooses to work through called and gifted leaders who are committed to his purpose.

 It starts with the point leader.
 Do you have the right person for the job?
 And then who is on the team?
 It matters to get the right mix of talent and the right chemistry.

-“Are you and your team excited and passionate about what you are doing?”
+An important but seldom asked question in the strategic process is “Are you and your team excited and passionate about what you are doing?”

 Going through the motions because something seems like the right thing to do will rarely get you across the goal line.
 Instead, a God-inspired purpose and plan are needed with a high passion for seeing it through.